Stones Steeped in History

 At the end of July 2017 the Gallery of Modern Art (GoMA) in Glasgow unveiled a permanent display on its two elliptical balcony spaces within the interior of the building.
 Stones Steeped in History tells the story of the building from before it was built in 1776 through its various uses and modifications up to its controversial opening as a gallery of contemporary and modern art in 1996.

-The display describes that the original building belonged to William Cunninghame of Laishaw and that he was a millionaire merchant.
-We are explicit in detailing that his wealth trading American tobacco and Caribbean sugar relied on the exploitation of slave labour on plantations.
-The information on display also gives the further context of how Glasgow’s Georgian New Town in and around Cunninghame’s mansion developed as a business quarter deatiling how this new city grew through wealth acquired through slavery and selling addictive tobacco, sugar and alcohol.
+The display describes that the original building belonged to William Cunninghame of Lainshaw and that he was a millionaire merchant.
+We are explicit in detailing that his wealth trading American tobacco and Caribbean sugar relied on the exploitation enslaved people on plantations.
+The information on display also gives the further context of how Glasgow’s Georgian New Town in and around Cunninghame’s mansion developed as a business quarter deatiling how this new city grew through wealth acquired through the transatlantic slave trade and selling addictive tobacco, sugar and alcohol.

 GoMA welcomes around 600,000 visitors per year and is Scotland’s most visited modern art gallery.
 We feel it is important that we allow visitors access to information about the establishment of GoMA and what the beautiful neo-classical building was used for before.
 It has been a home, a bank, an exchange and a library before its current use as a gallery.